TanStack/table/.github/ISSUE_TEMPLATE/bug_report.md

 # Using v7?

-Thanks for using the alpha version of React Table v7!
+Thanks for using the beta version of React Table v7!
 We're very excited about it.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'